Written by: Jon Finkel

 Oh, man.
 Has there ever been a more definitive, powerful declaration to start a song?
 Ever?
 Have the first five words of a song ever been sung with more anger/purpose/built-up rage?
 Have the first five words of a song ever said so much in so few syllables?

-“Don’t call it a comeback!” is concise and cutting and is the tip of the spear to perhaps the best re-launching of an artist ever.
-LL was a superstar at the time and was only 22 when Mama Said Knock You Out debuted, but his previous album, Walking with a Panther, though it went platinum, didn’t have the breakout hit or the critical acclaim of his previous work.
+“Don’t call it a comeback!” is concise and cutting and is the tip of the spear to the rest of Mama Said Knock You Out, LL’s verbal nuclear missile aimed at anyone who thought he fell off after his previous album, Walking with a Panther.

 Don’t you dare stare, you betta move,